Your course advisor will be in touch with you within one business day. If you have immediate questions about your enrollment, call 720-381-6589.

 1 | Insulated Pants |

 These pants can be down, fleece, or synthetic insulation full side zips on these pants are useful in the backcountry.
-(Rab or Mountain Hardware=$) (Black Diamond Belay Pants=$$) |
+For keeping warm at camp on cool days and evenings, great for layering. |

 1 | Soft-Shell Pants |

-Medium weight, nylon & polyester, hiking pant; This item will be one of the most used items you bring - for hiking, climbing, hanging out in camp, etc. (REI or Outdoor Research=$) (KUHL or Patagonia=$$) |
+Medium weight, nylon & polyester, hiking pant; This item will be one of the most used items you bring - for hiking, climbing, hanging out in camp, etc. |

 Footwear Layers: